 Your Complete Guide to HR Metrics and Formulas

-As HR professionals become more metrics-driven, it’s important to be familiar with all the different ways to leverage your people data and measure your team’s impact on the broader organization.
-Learning new metrics can inspire you to look at your company data in new ways and help you discover powerful insights about your people and organization.
+As HR professionals become more hr data-driven, it’s important to be familiar with all the different ways to leverage your people metrics and measure your team’s impact on the broader organization.
+Learning new hr metrics can inspire you to look at your company data in new ways and help you discover powerful insights about your people and organization.
 From absenteeism to time-to-hire, here’s a glossary of the most popular HR metrics you can use at your company:

 Absenteeism is the rate at which employees take unplanned, unexcused absences from work.
 Increased absenteeism is typically an indicator of unhappy, disengaged employees and could eventually lead to higher turnover.
 That said, you may see some seasonality with this metric, especially during cold and flu season, so be sure to keep that in mind when drawing insights.

 Number of Days Absent ÷ Total Scheduled Work Days